 A healthy success continued into the 1970s.
 Graham Daniels won the gold medal in the schoolboys’ National Road Race Championship and another schoolboy, John Bailey, was selected for a national squad racing in Germany.
 Another highly successful rider during this period was Howard Wilkinson who represented Great Britain in the amateur Paris-Roubaix event.
 The club was very vibrant at this period of time for road racing with numerous successful riders.
 Alongside Bill Woodrow and Graham Daniels, the likes of John Cosgrove, Steve Davies and Steve Jolley would all compete collectively not only for our own trophies, but also won several races and events both locally and regionally for many years.

 Trevor Horton, our current club chairman, a rider known both regionally and nationally, has won races and trophies right across the board.
-From flat to hilly road races, individual time trials to the Manchester Time Trial BBAR Championship, and 4 times consecutive TLI National Vets champion, the 19 wins recorded by Arthur Turner doesn’t come close to the number of races Trevor has won, understood to be at 27 Time Trial Wins and 52 Road Race Wins.
+From flat to hilly road races, individual time trials to the Manchester Time Trial BBAR Championship, and 4 times consecutive TLI National Vets champion (this includes 5 x TLI Champs in total plus 1 x RTTC), the 19 wins recorded by Arthur Turner doesn’t come close to the number of races Trevor has won, understood to be at 28 Time Trial Wins and 56 Road Race Wins.

 From holding the Club 10 TT record for over 10 years, Trevor has uniquely won trophies from the 10 mile distance to the Fastest 12hr Elin Trophy, as well as winning our Open Road Race and Overall Club Champion Trophy.
 A champion and a gentleman, Trevor is a credit to the club and we are pleased to have him as our chairman.
 Wherever you may don the Warrington Road Club Jersey, it is possible you may have someone tap you on the shoulder and say… “Oh, Warrington Road Club, you must know Trevor Horton!”.